 Mark Rosekind, chief of the National Highway Traffic Safety Administration, states, "Radical change requires radical ideas."
 While critics argue that tests of this type violate the Fourth Amendment, supporters of the new device believe distracted driving needs to be treated as seriously as impaired driving.

 Although texting while driving is illegal in many states, many drivers ignore the law and engage in dangerous driving habits, such as updating social media profiles or taking selfies while behind the wheel.
 The potential legal consequences of failing the Textalyzer test could strike fear into drivers which may prevent distracting phone activities while driving.

 Current data reflects the negligent attitudes of many drivers.
 Vehicle fatalities have jumped up eight percent, the biggest spike in the past 50 years.
 Crashes involving cell phone usage has risen over three consecutive years to comprise more than 25 percent of total car collisions in the United States.
 According to the Centers of Disease Control, more than 3,000 people are killed by distracted drivers annually.

 Distracted drivers can cause serious injuries and even death as a result of their negligence.
-If you, or your loved one, has been hurt in a Sacramento car accident involving a distracted driver, contact the experienced auto accident attorneys at the Arnold Law Firm.
-We can help you determine your legal options and guide you through the claims process.
+If you, or your loved one, has been hurt in a Sacramento car accident involving a distracted driver, contact the Arnold Law Firm.
+A personal injury attorney from our legal team can help you determine your legal options and guide you through the claims process.